Banned Forex Trading Apps in India | RBI Unauthorised Platforms

 RBI has consistently warned people of the risk involved in trading such apps:

-• Illegal Operations: The first and foremost reason is quite straightforward, none of the unauthorised apps are regulated in India.
+• Illegal Operations: The first and foremost reason is quite straightforward; none of the unauthorised apps are regulated in India.

-• Investors’ Protection: Now the app provider generally lures people by showing high returns and low risks.
+• Investors’ Protection: Now, the app provider generally lures people by showing high returns and low risks.
 Investors in the greed of making huge returns generally neglect to see the major risks of getting scammed behind these ads & promotions.

 • To Prevent Identity Theft: Most of the time, scammers generally steal away the details and IDs investors upload at the time of registration and misuse them to do financial scams or use them to execute other big crimes and fraud, leaving a long-lasting impact on the victim.

-Recently, major actions have been taken against such platform involved in forex trading or another form of unauthorized trading in India.
+Recently, major actions have been taken against such platforms involved in forex trading or another form of unauthorized trading in India.
 SEBI has also actively participated in this where it has blacklisted most of the cryptocurrency apps.

 RBI Banned Forex Trading Apps List